 Our boundaries are:

 Or visit the BC Minor boundary map to find out which associations catchment you live within.

 Each child will require a baseball glove, batting helmet, white baseball pants (with royal blue piping) and athletic protector.
-Cleats are recommended starting in Tadpole.
-No metal cleats are allowed until Bantam level.
+Cleats are recommended starting in 9U.
+No metal cleats are allowed until 15U level.

-North Langley sells the required pants at the assessment days and other various dates.
-If you have questions, please contact our uniforms manager at email@example.com
+North Langley sells the required pants at the assessment days and other various dates prior to the start of the season.
+Please watch for emails regarding any upcoming purchase dates.
+If you have questions, please contact our apparel manager at firstname.lastname@example.org

 Each game has slightly different rules and have different pitching styles.